deltabluejay/deltabluejay.github.io/about.md

 - [3rd place team](https://twitter.com/eCitadelOpen/status/1792601179018637789) in the 2024 [eCitadel](https://ecitadel.org/) competition
 - 2nd place team in 2023 [NCAE Cyber Games](https://www.ncaecybergames.org) regional competition
 - Member of the [BYU Cyberia CTF team](https://ctftime.org/team/155711) ranked in the top 20 nationally

+## Research
+- Researcher in the [BYU Cybersecurity Research Lab](https://csrl.byu.edu/) during the Winter 2024 semester
+- Performed vulnerability research on a small team of students to hack into a SOHO router
+- Found and documented vulnerabilities before reporting them to the manufacturer
+- Currently continuing the project as we guide the company while they create fixes before filing for and disclosing our CVEs publicly

+## Work
+- Research Assistant in the [IMMERSE](https://immerse.byu.edu/) program (April '24 - current)
+- Technical Lead for the [Immersive Cybersecurity Experience](https://cybercamps.byu.edu/immersive-cybersecurity-experience-ice) (October '22 - current)
+- Teaching Assistant for Web Development & Security class ([IT&C 210A](https://catalog.byu.edu/courses/11325-001)/[210B](https://catalog.byu.edu/courses/11326-001)) (June '23 - December '23)